-As is noted above, Crocus has approximately \$62.0 million in cash and equivalents representing a \$2.9 million increase from the previous quarter.
-The increase is largely attributable to the sale of portfolio investments.
+As is noted above, Crocus has approximately \$62.9 million in cash and equivalents representing a \$0.9 million increase from the previous quarter.
+The net increase is attributable to the sale of portfolio investments partially offset by a payment to WED as final settlement of their contingent claim against Crocus.

 The Receiver is maintaining a conservative investment policy for these funds which consists of investing in government bonds, GIC's and Banker's Acceptances.

 Approximately \$50,000 of the funds is considered sequestered pursuant to an agreement whereby Crocus guaranteed advances made by Assiniboine Credit Union ("ACU") to certain investee companies in the Crocus portfolio.